 Where the design community meets.

-Boston Product Design at Appcues Joined almost 7 years ago
+Boston Product Design at Appcues Joined about 7 years ago

 It's clean and clear—nice work for this style.